swiftlang/swift-foundation/Proposals/NNNN-progress-reporter.md

 In this section, we will show an example of how we report progress with additional file-related properties:

-To begin, let's create a class `ImageProcessor` that first downloads images, then applies a filter on all the images downloaded.
-We can track the progress of this operation in two subparts, so we begin by instantiating an overall `ProgressReporter` with a total count of 2.
+To begin, let's create a class `ImageProcessor` that has the functionalities of downloading images and applying a filter onto images.

 ```swift
 struct Image {